Airbnb Email Confirmation

 Three rows

 We explored a range of design solutions before ultimately landing on a cleaner and more consistent approach.
 While we considered using a red dot and an additional indicator to show confirmation status, we decided against it as the action isn’t currently required and the pattern didn’t align with how similar information is displayed elsewhere (e.g., identity verification).
 Instead, we placed a confirm CTA next to the Edit button, aligning with existing right-aligned action patterns for a streamlined experience.
-We also leveraged the Passport team’s alert pattern on the Account Settings page to surface user to-dos, which eliminated the need for a third line or separate indicator.
+We also leveraged the another design team’s alert pattern on the Account Settings page to surface user to-dos, which eliminated the need for a third line or separate indicator.

 Final Design